Home

 Whether you’re a journalist recording an interview, a lawyer dictating notes, a stand-up comedian practicing your routine, a CFO talking to investors, or a software developer recording your brainstorming notes, you’ve probably taken advantage of your phone’s voice-recording capabilities at one time or another.

-If you use voice recording regularly, you also may have needed to convert the audio file to text.
+If you use your iPhone or Android’s voice recording option regularly, you also may have needed to convert the audio file to text.
 Depending on what you recorded in the first place, this has a number of uses:

 • More visual learners often prefer to look at text rather than listen to a recording